-Landings and takeoffs by motorless or ultra-light aircraft must have approval from the Air Traffic Control Tower.
+Landings and takeoffs by motorless or ultra-light aircraft must be conducted in accordance with FAA guidelines.

-Unmanned aircraft systems (UAS), to include model aircraft, are prohibited from operating in and around the Airport, as specified by Federal Aviation Administration Regulations, without prior approval from the Air Traffic Control Tower, when open.
+Unmanned aircraft systems (UAS), to include model aircraft, are prohibited from operating in and around the Airport, as specified by Federal Aviation Administration Regulations, without prior approval.